J4mesF/ScanMe/README.md

 Make sure that after [sign up](https://www.virustotal.com/gui/join-us) You have to cofirm your mail to active your account.

 NOW YOU ARE GOOD TO GO!.
+# LinuxUser
-Linux User,Just by this command:
+Just by this command:
 ```bash
 $ python3 Run.py
 ```
-Window user:
+# Window user
 ```
 C:\Users\Mrhope>cd [PATH_TO_FILE]
 C:\Users\Mrhope>python Run.py